karan22uuuu/karan22uuuu/README.md

-- 👋 Hi, I’m @karan22uuuu
+- 👋 Hi, I’m Karanpreet singh sandhu
-- 👀 I’m interested in ...data science and ML
+- 👀 I’m interested in ...data science,ML and analytics
-- 🌱 I’m currently learning ...DATA SCIENCE AND PYTHON
+- 🌱 I’m currently learning ...DATA SCIENCE,PYTHON,SQL
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ..NEVER.
+- 📫 How to reach me karanpreetsingh20044@gmail.com

 <!---
 karan22uuuu/karan22uuuu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.